Ryan-Maurer/Visualizing-Country-Music/README.md

 <br />
 ## Analysis
 I've found boxplots to be incredibly useful in visualizing changes across decades.
 In this case, they give a high-level understanding of the distribution of the data for each variable, and when plotted by decade, paint an informative picture of how they change over time.
 We can see, for instance, that acousticness overall has become predictably less and less prominant over time.
-Due to the adoption of digital instruments and recording processes as opposed to analogue, it is no surprise to see this taking place.
+Due to the adoption of digital instruments and recording processes as opposed to analog, it is no surprise to see this taking place.
 This outlines an effective way of interpretting this data, which is to compare what is being displayed to what we know about the progression of music and the adoption of technology over the last several decades.

 ![box](./images/boxplots.JPG)[^6]
 <br />